webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

   - Create a new package indicating your organisation and copy your **renamed** Java class into it :wink:.
 - ​Immediately re-author :grinning: the Javadoc `@author` tag in the class docs of each **copied and adapted** class from 'Darren Kelly (Webel IT Australia)' to yourself.

 Then the code is yours to do whatever you like with :yum:.
 Also, this process helps preserve the example test cases.
-You are welcome to completely delete those from the web app once you've prepared your own test.
+You are welcome to completely delete those from the web app once you've prepared your own test(s).